xytis/GURPS/Campaigns/Ravnica/07_3_najwa.md

 Gregor leads you through a better part of Blistercoils to a fancy looking house with tainted glass windows.
 This is the first time Nikolaiev Spasov had taken you for audience in his home.
-You usualy exchange information for money by letters or simply relay the information through one of his many goons.
+You usually exchange information for money by letters or simply relay the information through one of his many goons.
 But today something is different.
 At the door you are met by a well dressed servant, who leads you into a book filled study.
 Gregor stays behind, so you